smitjainsj/project/README.md

 - Puppet: For configuration management, I used Puppet 3.4.x standalone setup to setup the server.Using standalone mode is more feasible if you have instances confiured on autoscaling as they will be created and terminated as per load.

 #### AWS Blueprint
 - Here we are using multi tenant setup to cater fault tolerance.
-I have Singapore Region since it's close to my country.Althought this can be changed in the _variables.tf_ file.
+For testing purpose tI have chose the **Singapore Region** althought this can be changed in the _variables.tf_ file as per the needs.
-- This will have 2 Public Subnets and 2 Private Subnets with NAT instance in Public Subnet to cater the internet needs from the instances.
+- This will have 2 Public Subnets and 2 Private Subnets with NAT instance running in Public Subnet A Zone to cater the internet needs from the instances.
 - The instances will be private and can only be accessed via NAT instance as jump server.
 - We will require two pairs to RSA key to insert in the NAT and Application servers.To generate the keys use this [digitalocean link.](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
-- How to create the Infrastructure is given in later stage on this readme file.
+- How to use terraform to setup the AWS Infrastructure is given in later stage in this readme file.
-- Initially two application servers will creates each in avaliability zone A & B. As the CPU crosses the threshold autoscale configuration will create 2 more instances respectively to cater the needs.
-It will down scale the instances back to 2 as soon as the cool threshold is reached which 30% CPU Load here.
+- Initially two application servers will be created in each avaliability zone A & B. As the CPU load crosses the threshold autoscale configuration will create 2 more instances respectively and add them to the Elastic Load Balancer.
+It will also scale down the instances back to 2 as soon as the cool threshold is reached which is 30% CPU Load here.
 All these setting can be changed and set accordingly the requirements.

 Puppet Modules used are as follows :-
 - Tomcat: [camptocamp](https://forge.puppet.com/camptocamp/tomcat)